A Folded Surface Code Architecture for 2D Quantum Hardware: Background

 The logical CNOT gate can be implemented in $2d$ cycles using 1 ancilla \cite{Litinski2018latticesurgery}.
 A related gate is SWAP, decomposing SWAP into 3 CNOT will cost 1 ancilla and $6d$ cycles.
 SWAP gate can also be implemented by patch movement, which takes 2 ancillae and $2d$ cycles (assuming the two patches are placed diagonally).

 \textbf{Folded surface code:} as its name suggests, the folded surface code is obtained by folding a regular surface code patch along its diagonal \cite{PhysRevA.94.042316}.
 We note that folding either an unrotated or a rotated surface code results in what is generally referred to as a folded surface code patch; however, these two types of patches differ in structure.
-In this work, we focus on the folded rotated surface code, with an example patch shown on the right of \cref{fig:rotated_folded}.
-As we will elaborate in the following sections, recent developments \cite{McEwen2023relaxinghardware,chen2024transversal} allow all the Clifford generators $\{H,S,CNOT\}$ to be implemented transversally on folded rotated surface code.
+In this work, we focus on the folded rotated surface code, with an example patch shown on the right of \cref{fig:rotated_folded}. \black{In this work, the fold is taken to lie along the logical $Z$ operator by default.
+Consequently, the ``hypotenuse" of the folded surface code patch supports a logical $Z$ operator, while the two ``legs" support both $X$ and $Z$ operators.} As we will elaborate in the following sections, recent developments \cite{McEwen2023relaxinghardware,chen2024transversal} allow all the Clifford generators $\{H,S,CNOT\}$ to be implemented transversally on folded rotated surface code.
 In contrast to the $O(d)$ runtime of lattice-surgery-based Clifford gates, the runtime of transversal Clifford gates is independent of $d$.
 In practice, for the code distances of interests ($20\lesssim d\lesssim30$), the spacetime volume of transversal Clifford gates is typically one to two orders of magnitude smaller than that of their lattice surgery counterparts.

 \textbf{Yoked surface code} \cite{gidney2025yoked} is a concatenation of rotated surface codes (inner code) and quantum parity check codes (outer code).
 While the inner surface code patches have their own stabiliser checks, the outer code checks the $X$ and $Z$ parity of the encoded surface code patches.
 By combining this information with the soft information from inner codes, the overall effect of this concatenation is that the yoked surface code patches can achieve same logical error rate with smaller code distance compared to unyoked surface code.
 This means that, although the parity checks incur extra space overhead, the overall storage efficiency (logical qubits per physical qubit) can increase by up to a factor of approximately three.
 There are two types of yoked surface code introduced in ref.~\cite{gidney2025yoked}, called 1D and 2D yoked surface code, using $\left[\left[n,n-2,2\right]\right]$ codes and $\left[\left[n^2,n^2-4n+2,4\right]\right]$ codes as outer code respectively.